rcquan/binf-project/letter_of_intent.md

 Although sepsis is a common condition worldwide, the current understanding of the pathophysiology of sepsis has increased substantially, and sepsis mortality has declined in the last two decades.
 The reason for the decline may be attributed to improved supportive care and the inherent symptomatology of patients who fall prey to sepsis.
 On the contrary, epidemiologic data suggests that sepsis incidence is increasing.
 New treatments and therapies have failed to demonstrate efficacy.
 Sepsis affects approximately 700,000 people per year, and accounts for approximately 200,000 deaths per year in the United States, amassing an annual cost of 16.7 billion dollars.

 The best form of treatment is preventative treatment, which is most often the case when it comes to life-threatening conditions.
 Early diagnosis and appropriate therapy must be given before certain laboratory tests are known, which bases the diagnosis on particular symptoms that occur together.

-[Insert need for better prediction?]()
+The SIRS criteria has a high false positive rate and is unsuitable for the critically ill population because most ICU admissions meet the criteria for SIRS even if they are not at risk for sepsis which necessitates the need for better prediction models...
+Multivariate logistic regression models, decision trees, and []() have been created to predict septic shock...hohohohoho we are doing naïve bayes, svm, decision trees, random forests :D :D :D ensemble boosting DATA MINING YEAH D: while other studies looked at the last measurement before the onset of sepsis, we are using summary statistics to capture the centrality and dispersion of clinical measures.

+## Dataset

+The data will be from the Multiparameter Intelligent Monitoring in Intensive Care Database (MIMIC II), a semi-public database which presents ICU patient records for approximately 25,000 adults at Boston's Beth Israel Deaconess Medical Center.

-Patients included in the prediction model will consist of subjects who have acquired sepsis during their ICU stay.
-To avoid bias introduced by censorship, we will exclude samples who have not been in the ICU for longer than 2 hours, as patients will not have accrued enough data to make a risk assessment.
+This study will examine adults (age > 18) who only have one ICU admission during hospital tenure.
+Of all patients included in the prediction model, 2,119 will consist of subjects who have acquired sepsis during their ICU stay, designated by ICD codes 995.91 and 995.92.
+To avoid bias introduced by censorship, we will exclude samples who have not been in the ICU for longer than six hours, as patients will not have accrued enough data to make a risk assessment.

+Patients features include clinical history consisting of information available when the patient was first admitted into the ICU; these features include:

+* demographic data
+    * gender
+    * age
+* medical history
+    * SOFA score
+    * SAPS-I score
+* basic health data
+    * height
+    * weight

+The second set of features include non-invasive measurements of physiological variables:

+* blood pressure
+* heart rate
+* respiratory rate
+* pulse oximetry
+* shock index (heart rate / systolic blood pressure)

-To avoid bias introduced by confounding medical interventions, patients with previously identified microbiology events and prescribed prophylactic treatment within the first 2 hours will also be excluded.
+To avoid bias introduced by confounding medical interventions, patients with previously identified microbiology events and prescribed prophylactic treatment within the first six hours will also be excluded.
 The Surviving Sepsis Campaign defines prophylactic treatment as "immediate intervention with pressors, antibiotics, and fluid resuscitation."

 Identified risk factors for sepsis include: